SalmaBhar/UNIT1/README.md

 1. Open and read the database text file
 2. Split the file into letters
 3. Apply the shift to each letter of the file
-4. Show the new database
+4. Save the new encrypted database

 ![alt text](generaldiagram.png)